makeabilitylab/physcomp/esp32/index.md

 - The ESP32 runs on **3.3V power and logic**, and unless otherwise specified, GPIO pins are not 5V safe!
 - There are **21 GPIO pins**; however, on the Huzzah32, pins 34 (A2), 39 (A3), 36 (A4) are not output-capable and thus should only be used for input.
 So, **18 GPIO pins** in total.
 Be forwarned: the pins are in a strange order, so read the diagram carefully.
 - **PWM** is possible on all 18 GPIO pin
-- **13 of the 21 GPIO pins** can be used **analog input pins**; however, A13 is not exposed.
+- **14 of the 21 GPIO pins** can be used **analog input pins**; however, A13 is not exposed.
 It's used for measuring the voltage on the LiPoly battery via a voltage divider.
 When reading in the battery level using `analogRead(A13)`, make sure multiply by 2 to get correct reading.
 - The **ADC resolution is 12 bits** (0-4095).
 This is in contrast to the Arduino Uno and Leonardo, which uses ATmega chips with 10 bit ADCs (so, 0-1023).
 Make sure you use the proper max value in your conversions (*e.g.,* using [`map()`](https://www.arduino.cc/reference/en/language/functions/math/map/))
 - The Adafruit [docs](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/pinouts) state (somewhat confusingly) that ADC#1 only works when WiFi has started.
 This affects A2, A3, A4, A7, and A9.
 However, the EspressIf [docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html) state that ADC#2 only works when WiFi has **not** started, so there are strange (potential) contradictions here.
 Needs investigation!
 - The charging circuit light will flash quickly when there is no LiPoly battery plugged in.
 It's harmless and doesn't mean anything.
 This LED will also flash (more slowly) when the battery is plugged in and charging.
 The battery charges automatically when plugged in and the Huzzah32 is externally powered.

+In the following video, I'm testing all 13 analog input pins (`A0` - `A12`) using a trim potentiometer for input and the Serial Plotter for output.

+<iframe width="736" height="414" src="https://www.youtube.com/embed/8BBY-5n4e5A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!-- ![ESP32 Huzzah32 pin diagram from Zerynth]({{ site.baseurl }}/assets/images/adafruithuzzah32pin_zerynth.jpg)
 Pin diagram from [Zerynth](https://docs.zerynth.com/latest/official/board.zerynth.adafruit_huzzah32/docs/index.html).
 ICU stands for [Input Capture Unit](https://docs.zerynth.com/official/core.zerynth.stdlib/r2.0.9/icu.html).